mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

 # Defines name of customtext on players login to server.
 To disable just set name to non existing customText
 Motd: welcomeMessage
 Warnings:
+  # Should be always present.
+This will be used when category of warning isint being defined when warning player
   Default:
+    # Time in seconds for how long this warning applies to player
     LifeTime: 86400
+    # Warning point amount player receives for warning
     Points: 1
+    # Default reason used when reason is not provided when warning player
     DefaultReason: '&7Violated server rules'
   Categories:
     Swear: